mozilla/remote-settings/README.md

-# remote-settings

-This repo is for tracking issues / project management for the Remote Settings v2 Project.

-## What is Remote Settings V2?
+## What is Remote Settings

-These attributes differentiate V1 from V2:

-1. Simplier API in Firefox
-1. Self serve setting creation
-1. Targeting ability.
-Setting values can be different based on Firefox's criteria (platform, locale, version, etc)
-1. Reduced update latency.
-Support for broadcast API (server push) as well as polling
+Remote Settings is a Mozilla service that makes it easy to manage evergreen settings data in Firefox. [kinto](https://github.com/Kinto/kinto) is used for syncing of data.
+A simple API is available in Firefox for accessing the synchronized data.

 ## When will it be available?